Siddhi: Method

 The Visuddhimagga is one of the texts to give explicit details about how spiritual masters were thought to actually manifest supernormal abilities.
 It states that abilities such as flying through the air, walking through solid obstructions, diving into the ground, walking on water and so forth are achieved through changing one element, such as earth, into another element, such as air.
 The individual must master kasina meditation before this is possible.
-Dipa Ma, who trained via the Visuddhimagga, was said to demonstrate these abilities.
+Dipa Ma, who trained via the Visuddhimagga, claimed to have these abilities, but her claim was never independently verified.

 Usage in Hinduism

 In the Panchatantra, an ancient Indian collection of moral fables, siddhi may be the term for any unusual skill or faculty or capability.

 Patanjali's Yoga Sutras

 In Patañjali's Yoga Sutras IV.1 it is stated, Janma auṣadhi mantra tapaḥ samādhijāḥ siddhayaḥ, "Accomplishments may be attained through birth, the use of herbs, incantations, self-discipline or samadhi".
+Patanjali discusses siddhi in Vibhuti Pada (third chapter) and commentators like Vyasa consider it as a by-product of yogic path due to mastery over prakriti.
+Verse III.37 warns that siddhis serve as milestones or distractions rather than as the ultimate goal.
+Verse III.55 further explains that liberation (kaivalya) is achieved through discriminative knowledge, not through mystic powers.
+Once ignorance is removed through such knowledge, the cycle of rebirth (samsara) ceases.

 Eight classical siddhis

-According to different sources, below are the eight classical siddhis (Ashta Siddhi) or eight great perfections are:
+According to different sources, below are the eight classical siddhis (Ashta Siddhi) or eight great perfections: